-- Customer satisfaction with key services has been measured throughout the year, for example, street cleansing, overall customer satisfaction, theatre satisfaction etc. This information is used to improve the delivery of services; - Financial management information is reported on a monthly basis to Members through the Policy and Governance Committee, the Corporate Leadership Team and all budget holders.
+- Financial management information is reported on a monthly basis to the Corporate Leadership Team and all budget holders.
 A balanced budget was approved at the start of the financial year incorporating capital project forecasting and reserve requirements.
+This was however supplemented during the year by the Emergency Financial Plan.
 The budget explicitly relates to the allocation of financial resources towards the achievement of Council's objectives and priorities; - Prudential Indicators are set each year to ensure that capital investments plans are affordable, prudent and sustainable.
 Likewise, a Treasury Management Strategy is agreed by Members so that Treasury Management decisions operate within a clear framework and in accordance with good practice.
 Financial performance is supplemented by operating performance e.g. recycling rates or creditors days, absence days; - The Council uses a variety of organisation development models to drive an ongoing programme of improvement, productivity and efficiency.
-These include Investors in People; Green Flag Awards and ISO 14001 Environmental Management.
-These are used to enable organisational change, transformation and/or improve specific operations; and - In September 2019 the Council published an annual report of performance, highlighting how the Council has performed in relation to the 2019-30 Corporate Plan and 2018/19 Corporate Improvement Plan.
+These include Green Flag Awards and ISO 14001 Environmental Management.
+These are used to enable organisational change and recovery; and - In September 2020 the Council published an annual report of performance, highlighting how the Council has performed in relation to the Corporate Plan and 2019/20 Performance Improvement Plan. - 3.4 Defining and documenting the roles and responsibilities of members and management, scrutiny and officer functions, with clear delegation arrangements and protocols for effective communication